gosi/dotfiles/.emacs.d/README.md

  mu4e           |  `init-mail.el`
  offlineimap    |  `init-mail.el`

-All of these are available with a good package manager (apt-get / pacman), or easy to build and install yourself on Linux.
+All of these are available with a good package manager, or easy to build and install yourself on Linux.
 No idea about Windows compatibility for now (2019/01/05).

 All these files are loaded so that if one fails to load the rest will continue.